Bənəniyar

 Bananiyar (Bənəniyar) or Aparanner (Ապարաններ) is a village and municipality in the Julfa District of Nakhchivan, Azerbaijan.
-It is located 25 km in the north from the district center, on the right bank of the Alinjachay River, on the slope of the Syunik ridge.
+It is located 25 km in the north from the district center, on the right bank of the Alinja River, on the slope of the Syunik ridge.

 The main economic activities of its population are viticulture, grain-growing and animal husbandry.
 It has a population of 3,253.
 There is a secondary school, cultural house, library, communication branch, and a medical center in the village.
 There is a medieval cemetery near the village.
 In the southern part of the village, there is a mosque.

 Etymology

 The name of the village consists of the Turkic words bənən (meaning glade on the slope of the mountain) and yar (meaning ravine or valley).
 The name of the village can thus be interpreted as meaning "ravine on the neck of the mountain, the hollow place at the mountain pass".
 The geographical location of the village is suitable for this meaning.
 The historical Armenian name of the settlement, Aparanner/Aparank/Aparan, means palace(s).